appvia/terranetes/docs/admin/providers.md

 Providers support the ability to filter who can use them; when a [`spec.selector`](/reference/providers.terraform.appvia.io#v1alpha1-.spec.selector) is defined on the provider any configuration referencing it must pass the filter else it will fail.

 :::important
-By default an empty `spec.selector` dictates everyone [Configurations](/reference/configurations.terraform.appvia.io.md) in the cluster can use them.
-This is useful to provide a limited scope credentials to all users.
+By default an empty `spec.selector` dictates all [Configurations](/reference/configurations.terraform.appvia.io.md) in the cluster can use it.
+This is useful to provide a limited scope credentials to all teams.
 :::

-However by using the `spec.selector` field you can scope the credentials to one or more teams based on namespace and resource labels.
+Using the `spec.selector` field you can scope the credentials based on namespace and resource labels.
 For example you can could add a [Provider](/reference/providers.terraform.appvia.io.md) for system namespaces only.

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1